Real1tyy/Prisma-Calendar/docs-site/docs/features/filtering.md

 - Use color rules to differentiate event types visually
 - Or organize events into separate directories by type/status

+## Filter Presets

+For frequently used filters, you can create **named presets** in the settings.
+These presets appear in a dropdown in the calendar toolbar for quick access:

+1. Go to Settings → Rules → Filter Presets
+2. Click "Add Preset"
+3. Enter a name (e.g., "Done Tasks")
+4. Enter the filter expression (e.g., `Status === 'Done'`)

+The preset dropdown appears next to the zoom button with a "Clear" option to reset the filter.

 ## Troubleshooting

 -   **Check your logic**: If an event is unexpectedly hidden, verify that your filter expression logic is correct.
 Use parentheses to group conditions clearly.
 -   **Use strict equality**: Use `===` for strict equality checks and `!==` for inequality.
 -   **Handle missing properties**: If a property might not exist, your expression should account for it.
-For example, `fm.Tags && fm.Tags.includes('urgent')` checks if `fm.Tags` exists before trying to check its contents.
+For example, `Tags && Tags.includes('urgent')` checks if `Tags` exists before trying to check its contents.
 -   **Expressions must be valid JavaScript**: Invalid expressions will be ignored and logged to the developer console.
 Check the console if your filter isn't working as expected.